oconnor663/jacko.io/posts/async_io.md

 }
 ```

-This client opens a connection to the server and copies all the bytes it
+This client opens a connection to the server[^no_request] and copies all the
-receives to standard output, as soon as they arrive.
-It doesn't explicitly
+bytes it receives to standard output, as soon as they arrive.
+It doesn't
-sleep, but it still takes a second, because the server takes a second to finish
+explicitly sleep, but it still takes a second, because the server takes a
-responding.
-Under the covers, [`io::copy`] is a convenience wrapper around the
+second to finish responding.
+Under the covers, [`io::copy`] is a convenience
-standard [`Read::read`] and [`Write::write`] methods, and `read` blocks until
+wrapper around the standard [`Read::read`] and [`Write::write`] methods, and
-input arrives.
+`read` blocks until input arrives.

+[^no_request]: Our server starts sending response bytes as soon as our client
+    connects to it, which makes this example as simple as possible.
+In real
+    world protocols like HTTP, though, the client would need to send a request
+    first.

 [`io::copy`]: https://doc.rust-lang.org/stable/std/io/fn.copy.html
 [`Read::read`]: https://doc.rust-lang.org/stable/std/io/trait.Read.html#tymethod.read